 7. Whole Grains

 You may know that whole grains are an important source of key nutrients for optimal health: fiber, magnesium, thiamine, phosphorous, protein, niacin, manganese and selenium, to name a few.
 But when it comes to bone health, one of these nutrients plays a key role.

-"It is the magnesium in this list that is essential for bone health.
-About 60 percent of magnesium in our bodies is held in our bones, and it has been shown that increased intake of magnesium improves bone density in some patients," says Sylvia Klinger, RDN, founder of Hispanic Foods Communications and advisory board member for the Grains Food Foundation.
+"It is the magnesium in whole grains that is essential for bone health.
+About 60 percent of magnesium in our bodies is held in our bones, and it has been shown that taking in more magnesium improves bone density in some people," says Sylvia Klinger, RDN, founder of Hispanic Foods Communications and advisory board member for the Grains Food Foundation.

 Although some grains may have higher nutrient density, all grains provide a variety of nutrients.
 Klinger suggests if you are looking for a variety of delicious flavors and textures, try experimenting with the now "trendy" ancient grains.
 "You might be surprised to know that amaranth, quinoa, freekeh and teff are some of the ancient grains that, when combined with other foods, can help strengthen your bones," says Klinger.

 Try These Recipes